Like Anything Else, Unhealthy Behaviour is on a Spectrum.

 3. Safety planning

-4. To avoid these relationships in the future by being able to recognise likely narcissists from the get-go.
+4. To avoid these relationships in the future by being able to recognise and (if you would like to) address power and control issues from the get-go.

-Upon coming out of these relationships, it is important to rebuild self-esteem & be equipped to protect yourself from future problems.
+Upon coming out of these relationships, it is also important to rebuild self-esteem.

-There is so much to know about recognising, countering and managing overt and covert manipulation.
-A skilled life coach can help!
-Feel free to book a session with me for specialist knowledge, skills and techniques that are not commonly available.
+There is so much to know about managing relationships.
+A skilled coach works within your value system to help you identify strategies & choices that your are comfortable with!
+Best of all, Milan offers specialist knowledge, skills & techniques that are not commonly available.

 Individual skills training and coaching in Perth or online: